 Cognitive Developmental Therapy

-Cognitive Developmental Therapy (CDT) is a comprehensive approach that addresses a child wholly.
-The goal is to utilize each child’s strengths to overcome specific challenges in development, such as cognitive and academic skills, social interactions, emotional-behavioral reactions, and gross-fine motor skills.
-Since children learn best through play, and all areas of enrichment require critical and creative thinking, we tailor specific experiential activities for our patients to explore through trial-and-error opportunities.
-This ensures that each child’s growth occurs smoothly and fully, while minimizing learning gaps that interfere with overall development.
+We strive to use cognitive developmental therapy to help children overcome specific challenges in their cognitive and academic skills, social interactions, emotional-behavioral reactions, and gross-fine motor skills.
+As children learn best through play, we tailor specific experiential activities for our patients to explore through trial-and-error opportunities.
+Our goal is to ensure that each child’s growth occurs smoothly and fully, while minimizing learning gaps that interfere with their overall development

 A Proactive Approach that Builds Authentic Self-Confidence